-By the end of 2022, 822 communities in the coverage municipalities have been certified and 322,793 people have benefited, of which 71,714 are boys and 78,003 are girls.
-Within the Community Action Plans, initiatives for self-construction and improvement of the sanitation infrastructure have been developed, for example 10,724 families have built their latrine with local materials, under the principles of privacy, security, dignity and sustainability.
+By the end of 2024, 1,379 communities in the municipalities covered have been certified and 583,033 people have benefited, of which 129,603 are boys and 124,063 are girls.
+Within the Community Action Plans, self-construction initiatives and improvement in sanitation infrastructure have been developed, for example 15,291 families have built their toilets with local materials, under the principles of privacy, safety, dignity and sustainability.

-SAHTOSO, unlike other methodologies, focuses on people's emotions, causing changes in health behavior and is based on zero subsidies in the construction of toilets.
+SAHTOSO, unlike other methodologies, focuses on people's emotions, causing changes in health behavior and is based on zero subsidies in the construction of bathrooms.

 Facilitators are reinforced that then awakens the need for changes in health standards and practices in all families in the communities.
 They focus on benefiting the health and chronic malnutrition of the entire community by achieving individual behaviors in each of the families.
 Thus, they induce families and communities to decide how they are going to create a clean, hygienic environment free of fecal contamination (ECOFAM Status: Elimination of Environmental Fecal Contamination) that benefits everyone.
+The methodology focuses on the self-construction, use and maintenance of toilets by families, the practice of washing hands with soap and water or ash, the management of safe water in the home and the management of disposable diapers.